provoco publishing and publicity logo

 • Who is responsible for cover design?

-We look after your cover design, although is you chose to use a bespoke image, there may be a charge for our services.
+Provoco will look after your cover design, although is you chose to use a bespoke image, there may be a charge for our services.

 • What about editing?